 (d) Preparation of Committee and Raised Bills and Resolutions.
-A committee upon receiving the proposed bills, proposed drafts or resolutions or proposed resolutions proposing an amendment to the constitution or other proposed substantive resolutions referred to it, shall separate them into subject categories and may vote to have committee bills or resolutions on the subjects prepared by the Legislative Commissioners' Office.
+A committee upon receiving the proposed bills, proposed drafts or proposed resolutions or proposed resolutions proposed resolutions or other proposed substantive resolutions referred to it, shall separate them into subject categories and may vote to have committee bills or resolutions on the subjects prepared by the Legislative Commissioners' Office.
 The Legislative Commissioners' Office at the request of any committee shall prepare all committee and raised bills, resolutions and amendments thereto.
-Each committee bill or resolution shall have the same number and house of origin as the proposed drafts or a resolution based on two or more proposed resolutions the members of the committee shall designate the proposed bill, proposed drafts or a resolution number to be used on the committee bill or resolution.
-The numbers of any other proposed bills, or proposed drafts or resolutions on which the bill or resolution together with the names of the introducers.
+Each committee bill or resolution shall have the same number and chamber of origin as the proposed bill, proposed draft or proposed resolution on which it is based.
+When a committee bill is based on two or more proposed bills or proposed drafts or a resolution is based on two or more proposed resolutions, the members of the committee shall designate the proposed bill, proposed draft or proposed resolution number to be used on the committee bill or resolution.
+The numbers of any other proposed bills, proposed drafts or proposed resolution is based shall be listed at the end of the bill or resolution together with the names of the introducers.

-The number of any committee bill or resolution based on proposed bills or proposed drafts or resolutions on which subject matter public hearings are held shall be determined by the committee in the same manner as provided in this subsection.
+The number of any committee bill or resolution based on proposed bills, proposed drafts or proposed resolutions on which subject matter public hearings are held shall be determined by the committee in the same manner as provided in this subsection.

 (e) Committee Bill Deadline.
-The time limit for committees to submit to the Legislative Commissioners' Office requests for drafting committee bills and resolutions, except those based on proposed bills, proposed drafts and proposed resolutions on which subject matter hearings are held, shall be at 5 p.m. on the following dates in 2005.
+The time limit for committees to submit to the Legislative Commissioners' Office requests for drafting committee bills and resolutions, except those based on proposed bills, proposed drafts and proposed resolutions on which subject matter hearings are held, shall be at 5 p.m. on the following dates in 2007.

-- February 1 Aging Banks Housing Children Veterans' Affairs - February 3 Energy and Technology Higher Education and Employment Advancement Insurance and Real Estate General Law Public Safety and Security - February 10 Labor and Public Employees Legislative Management Commerce Human Services - February 14 Education Environment Planning and Development Public Health Transportation - February 16 Government Administration & Elections Judiciary - February 18 Finance, Revenue and Bonding Appropriations
+January 30 Aging

+Banks

+Housing

+Children

+Veterans' Affairs

+February 1 Energy and Technology

+Higher Education and Employment Advancement

+Insurance and Real Estate

+General Law

+Public Safety and Security

+February 8 Labor and Public Employees

+Legislative Management

+Commerce

+Human Services

+February 9 Education

+Environment

+Planning and Development

+Public Health

+Transportation

+February 14 Government Administration & Elections

+Judiciary

+Finance, Revenue and Bonding Appropriations

-In 2006, the time limit shall be 5 p.m. on February 22 for the committees in Group A and on February 23 for the committees in Group B, the Legislative Management committee and the select committees.
+In 2008, the time limit shall be 5 p.m. on February 20 for the committees in Group A and on February 21 for the committees in Group B, the Legislative Management committee and the select committees.

 (f) Committee Bill Deadline -- Exception.
-Requests to the Legislative Commissioners' Office for committee bills or resolutions, based on proposed bills, drafts or resolutions on which subject matter public hearings are held shall be submitted not later than 5 p.m. on the seventeenth calendar day in 2005 and the tenth calendar day in 2006 prior to the committee's reporting out date designated in the schedule shown in Rule 15.
+Requests to the Legislative Commissioners' Office for committee bills or resolutions, based on proposed bills, proposed drafts or proposed resolutions on which subject matter public hearings are held shall be submitted not later than 5 p.m. on the seventeenth calendar day in 2007 and the tenth calendar day in 2008 prior to the committee's reporting out date designated in the schedule shown in Rule 15.

 (g) Raised Bill Deadline.
-In 2005, the time limit for committees to submit requests for raised bills to the Legislative Commissioners' Office shall be 5 p.m. on February 23 for the committees in Group A and the Program Review and Investigations Committee, and 5 p.m. on February 22 for the committees in Group B, the Legislative Management Committee, and the select committees.
-In 2006, the time limit for committees to submit requests for raised bills to the Legislative Commissioners' Office shall be 5 p.m. on February 24 for the committees in Group A and the Program Review and Investigations Committee; and 5 p.m. on February 23 for the committees in Group B, the Legislative Commissioners' Office shall be 5 p.m. on February 24 for the committees in Group A and the Program Review and Investigations Committee; and 5 p.m. on February 23 for the committees in Group B, the Legislative Management Committee and the select committees in Group B, the Legislative Committee; and 5 p.m. on February 23 for the committees in Group B, the Legislative Management Committee and the select committees.
+In 2007, the time limit for committees to submit requests for raised bills and resolutions to the Legislative Commissioners' Office shall be 5 p.m. on February 14 for the committees in Group A and the Program Review and Investigations Committee, and 5 p.m. on February 13 for the committees in Group B, the Legislative Management Committee, and the select committees.
+In 2008, the time limit for committees to submit requests for raised bills and resolutions to the Legislative Commissioners' Office shall be 5 p.m. on February 22 for the committees in Group A and the Program Review and Investigations Committee, and 5 p.m. on February 21 for the committees in Group B, the Legislative Management Committees.